Azure-Samples/aks-load-testing/README.md

-# Azure Load Testing and Azure Kubernetes Service Demo
+# Azure Load Testing and Azure Kubernetes Service Sample Project

-This demo project showcases an automated load testing solution for Azure Kubernetes Service that acts as a release gate for a minimal SLO (Service Level Objective).
+This sample project showcases an automated load testing solution for Azure Kubernetes Service that acts as a release gate for a minimal SLO (Service Level Objective).
 There is also an example of a test configuration matrix for using Azure Load Testing to identify a right-size Pod configuration.

 The application is a simple web application based on the [Deploy an Azure Kubernetes Service cluster using the Azure CLI](https://learn.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-cli) quick start tutorial.